gha-common/go-beautiful-html-coverage/README.md

     # The relative path of your go project.
 Useful for monorepos and custom folder structures.
     # Default: ./
     path: ''

+    # The minimum % of coverage required.
+    # Default: 0
+    threshold: ''
 ```

 ## Examples